LDevs-Team/DiSH/README.md

 # DiSH
 [![Build](https://github.com/LDevs-Team/DiSH/actions/workflows/main.yml/badge.svg)](https://github.com/LDevs-Team/DiSH/actions/workflows/main.yml) [![CodeQL](https://github.com/LDevs-Team/DiSH/actions/workflows/codeql.yml/badge.svg)](https://github.com/LDevs-Team/DiSH/actions/workflows/codeql.yml)

-# Important announcement
-DiSH (python) and DiSHLoader are reaching End Of Life (EOL).
-They are currently being replaced by [DiSH.cs](https://github.com/LDevs-Team/dish.cs), and will get discontinued and archived once the transition is done.

 ## DISCLAIMER
 DISCLAMER: We started this project only for good purposes - this program is NOT INTENDED FOR MALICIOUS USE.
 We are not responsable for what people use this software for.